SyndicateTheory/Leggio/README.md

 I love the idea of writing content with markdown.
 I want to control and version my work, and not be at the mercy of a poorly designed application or closed platform.
 I also want to be able to modify behaviour of the generated output.
 With most file-based generators, there is no website.
 There is the process of reading files and dumping them somewhere else.
 Leggio is different.

 Leggio runs as a web application, parsing HTTP requests and returning HTTP responses.
-It can also dump the entire application as static files, mimicking projects like Jeckyll or Second Crack without the limitations.
+It can also dump the entire application as static files, mimicking projects like Jekyll or Second Crack without the limitations.

 ## Under the Hood